 Sophomore year continues with the advisory program.
 Each student meets with an individual advisor daily to help track progress and keep students on the path to college and career readiness.
-Sophomores have the opportunity to choose either a late start (school begins start time is 8:45 versus 8 a.m.) or early release (school end time is 2:15 versus 3 p.m.) at the time of registration.
+Sophomores have the opportunity to choose a late start (school start time is 9:00 a.m. versus 8 a.m. on Tuesdays and Thursdays only).